The ultimate guide to hiring an apprentice for trade businesses

 Step by step on how to start an apprenticeship scheme

-- You will need to look at the apprenticeships framework and find the one suitable for your industry.
+- You will need to look at the apprenticeship framework and find the one suitable for your industry.
 If stuck, contact the National Apprenticeship Service.

 - Register your interest in bringing on an apprentice with the National Apprenticeship Service.

 - Find a training organisation – they’ll handle your apprentice’s training and assessment.

 - See what financial options are available – there are many options through the government.